Visiting Dalsnibba Viewpoint

 You go back down the same way you came.

-Visiting without a car
+Travelling without a Car

 Several tour buses operate from Geiranger, and this may be a good option if you don’t want to risk your car, or perhaps you just want to sit back and admire the view.